ucldc/ucldc-docs/docs/dams/index.md

 The DAMS will also provide workflows for publishing digital objects to Calisphere for public access and depositing them in Merritt for preservation.
 These features will be rolled out at a later date.

-<div class="walkthrough new">New in Bobcat</div>
+<div class="walkthrough new">New in Bruin</div>

-As you read through this user guide, keep on the lookout for the Bobcat!
-These sections contain information and walkthroughs related to our most recent release, named after UC Merced’s bobcat.
-Here you can try out the latest features and developments we’ve added to the shared DAMS.
+In our most recent release, named after UCLA's bruin, we primarily upgraded the underlying Nuxeo software from version 5.8 to version 6.
+This upgrade included a refreshed UI, an 'Import' button, and a spreadsheet-style viewer and bulk editor.

 ## Getting in
 You need an account to access the DAMS.
 If you have an account already, use your Single Sign-On account to login at [https://nuxeo.cdlib.org/nuxeo/](https://nuxeo.cdlib.org/nuxeo/).
 If you do not already have an account, please [create one]({{ site.url }}{{ site.baseurl }}/docs/create-account/).